A journey to Goa

 Believed to have been used by the Pandavas hundreds of years before, the caves are also addressed by the name Pandava Caves for that reason.
 Whatever the secret behind this mysterious formation maybe, Arvalem will leave your imagination flying over the roof with its earthly feel and natural aesthetic, which lures in tourists from all over the globe.

 How can you not relish some amazing local food in Goa?
-The state is infamous for its seafood cuisines and you can start at Fisherman’s Wharf, located in Panjim.
+The state is infamous for its seafood cuisines, and you can start at Fisherman’s Wharf, located in Panjim.
 The place can get really packed on weekends, so make sure you plan in order to get your fill.
-The tandoori pomfret is the star among dishes although the masala fried prawns and the fish ambotik shouldn’t be missed either.
+The tandoori pom fret is the star amongst dishes although the masala fried prawns and the fish ambotik shouldn’t be missed either.

 Hop over to Ritz Classic, if you’re looking for some fish thalis along the way.
 The eatery’s stellar menu includes some out of the world tastes such as the freshly prepared mussels, oysters and mutton which will leave you drooling in no time.
 Ritz is a budget-friendly, fine dining experience which can be enjoyed by locals and tourists alike.